-Following the outbreak of the COVID-19 pandemic, Gdynia donated millions of Polish Zloty for healthcare needs and also launched the Gdynia for Medic programme to support doctors and medical staff.
-The local government decided to support doctors, nurses, paramedics, medical technicians, assistant personnel, diagnosticians, imaging technicians and ambulance staff.
-Out of gratitude for the medics' efforts and concern for their well-being, the City of Gdynia prepared a comprehensive solution, the idea of which was: "don't worry, we'll take care of that for you".
+Following the outbreak of the COVID-19 pandemic, Gdynia donated millions of Polish Zloty towards healthcare needs and established the Gdynia for Medic programme to assist doctors and medical personnel.
+Doctors, nurses, paramedics, medical technicians, assistant workers, diagnosticians, imaging technicians, and ambulance staff will all be supported by the local government.
+The City of Gdynia devised a complete solution in appreciation of the doctors’ work and concern for their well-being, with the motto “Don’t worry, we’ll take care of it for you.”

 A DEDICATED PHONE SERVICE